sherpa-code/YUSA/readme.md

 ![alt text](https://raw.githubusercontent.com/sherpa-code/yusa/master/Preview%20Images/environment/environment4.png "Ancient Tree")

+## Install instructions:
+# Prerequisites:
+- Unreal Engine 4.24

+# Steps:
+- Download the repository and place it in your target Project folder
+- Navigate to '(project)/Content/0Project/Maps' and extract Map.1.zip.001
+- In Epic Games Launcher, open '(project)/Yusa.uproject'

 ## Notes:
 - The game was developed using Unreal Engine Blueprints.
 - All non-original assets were obtained from free-to-use sources.
 No copyright infringement is intended.